BryantKlewer/MechaCar_Statistical_Analysis/README.md

 * ![deliverable1](https://github.com/BryantKlewer/MechaCar_Statistical_Analysis/blob/main/Screen_Shots/deliverable1.png)

 ## Summary Statistics on Suspension Coils
 * The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch (psi).
-As a whole, the design specifications for the cumulative suspension coils meet the 100psi tolerance coming in at 62.29psi of variance.
+As a whole, the design specifications for the cumulative suspension coils meet the 100 psi tolerance coming in at 62.29 psi of variance.
 When we inspect the three individual lots for variance, Lots 1 and 2 fall within specification.
 Lot1 has .9795918 psi of variance and Lot2 has 7.4693878 psi.
 Lot3 fails to meet the 100 psi specification coming in at 170.2861224 psi of variance.
 * Combined Lot Data     ![deliverable2_total_summary](https://github.com/BryantKlewer/MechaCar_Statistical_Analysis/blob/main/Screen_Shots/deliverable2_total_summary.png)
 * Individual Lot Data ![deliverable2_lot_summary](https://github.com/BryantKlewer/MechaCar_Statistical_Analysis/blob/main/Screen_Shots/deliverable2_lot_summary.png)